After creating a virtual machine in the

 VMware Host Client, you can perform different management tasks on the virtual machine, including deleting the virtual machine from the host, remove the virtual machine from a datastore, registering it back on a datastore, and so on.
 You can also return the virtual machine to the host.

 What to read next

 Access a Virtual Machine in the VMware Host Client You can access the virtual machines on the host that you are logged in to, to configure the virtual machine hardware and options, to perform administrative tasks, and to perform basic troubleshooting tasks.

-Power On or Power Off a Virtual Machine in the VMware Host Client The basic power operations for a virtual machine are powering it on and powering it off.
-You can power on a stopped virtual machine and power off a running virtual machine.
+Power States of a Virtual Machine in the VMware Host Client The basic power operations for a virtual machine include powering on, powering off, suspending, and reset.

 Use Virtual Machine Column Configuration in the VMware Host Client The virtual machines panel in the VMware Host Client allows you to configure the information that you want to display.
 You can show or hide different columns, such as status, used space, host name, host CPU, and so on.

 Remove Virtual Machines from a Host in the VMware Host Client You can unregister a virtual machine if you want to keep it on the datastore, but you no longer want the VMware Host Client inventory to display the virtual machine.

 Remove Virtual Machines from a Datastore in the VMware Host Client To free space on the datastore, you can remove the virtual machines that you no longer need.
 Removing a virtual machine from the VMware Host Client inventory deletes all virtual machine files from the datastore, including the configuration file and virtual disk files.
 You can delete multiple virtual machines